 7- CENOTE LOL HA

 Cenote Lol Ha is the furthest from this list of cenotes in Merida.
-It is located in the Yucatecan population of Yaxunah, a place where there is lodging and activities for tourists interested in Mayan culture and traditions.s.
-Access is somewhat dizzying, in case you think going as a family is not the most convenient.
+It is located in the Yucatecan town of Yaxunah, a place where there are lodging and activities for the tourist interested in Mayan culture and traditions.
+Access is a bit dizzying, in case you plan to go as a family it is not the most convenient.

 Complete information on how to get there and photos of the cenote Lol ha

 8- CENOTE YAALUZDZIL